David Puckett Missing: 6-Year-Old Boy Vanishes On New Year’s Eve, Not Dressed For Cold Winter Weather

 Metz noted that because David was reportedly not wearing clothing appropriate for cold weather, they are extremely concerned about him.
 He added they are using a group of volunteers trained in these types of matters, have called in Jefferson County bloodhounds, and have obtained help from a Denver Police Department helicopter, the Arapahoe County search and rescue team, and the Arapahoe County Sheriff’s Office.

-Metz said, “We know that somebody knows something…” and is asking for the public to report anything that may pertain to David, as any leads the department receives is significant.
+Metz said, “We know that somebody knows something…” and is asking for the public to report anything that may pertain to David, as any leads the department receives are significant.
 He requested that the public access social media for more information regarding David and use it to get the word out about the case to hopefully help find David.

 David’s mother, Stephanie Puckett, also spoke at the news conference and could barely contain herself.
 Through tears, she said David is a good boy, and very energetic.
-Crying, she added,

 “David’s only 6-years-old… he’s about 4-feet tall.
 The coat he is wearing is not a very thick coat… I’m worried with how cold it is, something might really bad happen to him.
 And if you guys can please help me find him.
 If you see him, please call the police immediately.
 If by any chance you picked him up last night because it was New Year’s Eve and thought it would just be safe for him… please just call… Bring my baby home.”